CSC4790-Fall2021-Org/senior-project-imagetext-egan/README.md

-A Python application that transforms images in the described by the user.
+A Python application that transforms images in the ways described by the user.